stafwag/ansible-k3s-on-vms/README.md

 # Ansible-k3s-on-vms

-An ansible playbook to deploy virtual machines and deploy [K3s](https://k3s.io/).
+An Ansible playbook to deploy virtual machines and deploy [K3s](https://k3s.io/).

 This playbook is a wrapper around the roles: